thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-cot-critique.md

   system_message: "You adhere precisely to the provided instructions for the given task, you output only the final XML according to the provided template and template instructions"
 ---

+## PURPOSE

+This task is part of a pipeline that transforms academic papers into high-quality Chain of Thought (CoT) training data for AI models.
+Critical evaluation of the extracted chains of thought ensures the training data accurately represents the paper's reasoning while maintaining academic rigor and logical integrity.

 ## TASK

 You are a precise academic critic.
 Your task is to critically evaluate three interconnected elements derived from an academic paper: